 - Charism: Each person is entrusted with unique gifts to be used for the upbuilding of other members of the Church.

-- Charity: In addition to the sharing of material things we more importantly share our love.
-This is charity and it has the effect of uniting us.
+- Charity: In addition to the sharing of material things, we more importantly share our love.
+This is charity and has the effect of uniting us.

 - The “Church Triumphant” refers to those who are now in Heaven sharing everlasting life.
 It refers to the saints!
 Share with others about your favorite saint and why you like that saint.
 Share also about your understanding of Heaven as it is now.
 How would you describe Heaven to a child if asked?